annaesvensson/yellow-update/README.md

 ## Examples

-Content file with current version:
+Content file with installed extensions:

     ---
     Title: Example page
     ---
-    This page shows the current version.
+    This page shows the installed extensions.

     ! [yellow about]